Online Hybrid JD

 Applicants must have completed a bachelor’s degree from an accredited college or university prior to matriculating, and the LSAT is required for admission.
 LSAT and GPA percentages for our last incoming JD class can be found here.
 Students applying to any JD program are required to submit all application materials via LSAC.org.

-Consistently ranked among the nation’s best environmental law schools by U.S. News & World Report, Vermont Law and Graduate School is home to the most comprehensive environmental law program in the country and groundbreaking restorative justice, energy, and food and agricultural law programs.
+Consistently ranked among the nation’s best environmental law schools by U.S. News & World Report, Vermont Law and Graduate School is home to the most comprehensive environmental law program in the country and groundbreaking restorative justice, energy, food and agriculture, and animal law programs.
 From its founding, Vermont Law and Graduate School has consistently attracted students and faculty with a passion for service, a concern for justice, and an interest in pursuing legal education as a means to make a difference in the world.

 Fall